syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 ## IBM Cloud Object Storage file provider

 The IBM Cloud Object Storage file provider module allows you work with the IBM Cloud Object Storage.
 It also provides the methods for performing various file actions such as creating a new folder, renaming files, and deleting files.
 The IBM Cloud Object Storage file provider serves the file provider support for the File Manager component with the IBM Cloud Object Storage.
-We can make use of IBM Cloud Object Storage file provider by installing the [ej2-filemanager-ibm-cos-node-file-provider](https://www.npmjs.com/package/@syncfusion/ej2-filemanager-ibm-cos-node-file-provider)npm package or by cloning the [file provider](https://github.com/SyncfusionExamples/filemanager-ibm-cos-node-file-provider) from the GitHub.
+We can make use of IBM Cloud Object Storage file provider by installing the [ej2-filemanager-ibm-cos-node-file-provider](https://www.npmjs.com/package/@syncfusion/ej2-filemanager-ibm-cos-node-file-provider) npm package or by cloning the [file provider](https://github.com/SyncfusionExamples/filemanager-ibm-cos-node-file-provider) from the GitHub.

 ### Using ej2-filemanager-ibm-cos-node-file-provider npm package